tramlinehq/docs/docs/using-tramline/live-release.md

 When a new commit lands on the release branch of your app, Tramline will restart the release train from step one with the latest commit on the release branch.

-If you're on step number 2 of a 3-step train, landing a new commit to the release branch will retrigger step 1 & 2 automatically.
+If you're on step number 2 of a 3-step train, landing a new commit to the release branch will re-trigger step 1 & 2 automatically.
 This is so that the stakeholders of those steps are informed of the updates made to the release.

 Since release steps _may_ have production deployments, Tramline plays it safe and does not auto-trigger this step for subsequent commits.